teknium1/alpaca-discord/README.md

 - `top_k`: Set the number of tokens to consider for top-k sampling.
 Default is `40`.

 ## Credits, License, Etc.
+While my repo may be licensed as MIT, the underlying code, libraries, and other portions of this repo may not be.
+Please DYOR to check what can and can't be used and in what ways it may or may not be.
+If anyone can help me with proper attributions or licensing placement, please submit a PR

 This would not be possible without the people of Facebook's Research Team: FAIR, and with Stanford's Research:
 <pre>
 @misc{alpaca,